gp-ac-4/Xcaciv.Loader/README.md

 # Xc.Loader
-C# module for runtime loading of types
+Simple C# module for runtime loading of types from exteranl assemblies.